yuk068/Gomoku/README.md

 # Gomoku

 Classic Gomoku (5 in a row) with bots.

 Is still a work in progress.

-How to play: Each players take turn to place their stone on a 19 x 19 (and 15 x 15) board, Black goes first, who ever make the first 5 in a row wins.
+How to play: Each players take turn to place their stone on a 19 x 19 board, Black goes first, who ever make the first 5 in a row wins.
 Similar to TicTacToe or Caro.
 Stones once placed cannot be removed.
 No additional limitation.

+This is a test for my implementation of bots for Gomoku.
+I'm still trying to improve upon it, if you wish to review the bot's log, execute ***"dev_run.bat"***, or open cmd and type ***"java -jar Gomoku.jar"*** (only for Windows and you should place ***"/Gomoku"*** in a different directory other than ***"/Downloads"***), if not then you can just execute ***"Gomoku.jar"***, or run ***"run.vbs"***.
+Thanks for trying out my program!

+Compiled in Java 15

+## Note:

+### Updates:
+- Implemented transposition table to significantly sped up some of the calculations.
+- Replay mode: after a game ended you can review a game by pressing [ R ].
+- Reworked some of the bots logic.
+- Added a few new bots.

+### Known issues:
+- Bots can't behave correctly near the rear of the board yet.
+- Removed support for 15 x 15 board for reason mentioned above.
+- Some of them can take a very long time to think.
+- Evaluation function needs more work.

 ## Configuration setup:

 ### Standard setup:
 - [ N ] For new game setup
 - [ L ] To show Move Log